Bayesian inference to study a signal with two or more decaying particles in a non-resonant background: Discussion

 The posterior probability distribution of the parameters is a tool that may have multiple uses.
 For instance, in addition to providing the range of prediction for the parameters, one could build a tagger for the events.
 In fact, given an event ($m_{b\bar b},\ m_{\gamma\gamma})$, the probability of belonging to a given class $k$ (signal or background) is

 The last integral can be performed numerically using the sample of the posterior previously obtained.
 This is similar to what has been done in Ref.~\cite{spannowsky} in another context.

-Although the analysis in the previous Section is within a simplification of the di-Higgs scenario, the results in this work open the possibility to further explore this tool in a more realistic scenario.
+Although the analysis in the previous Section is within an over-simplification --and hence unrealistic-- of the di-Higgs scenario, the results in this work open the possibility to further explore this tool in a more realistic scenario.
 In this sense it is interesting to briefly discuss the ATLAS \cite{atlas} and CMS \cite{cms} papers on di-Higgs in the channel $b\bar b \gamma \gamma$ in this context.
-First, one should observe that backgrounds in which one of the pairs of $b\bar b$ or $\gamma\gamma$ is resonant and the other is not, can be included straightforwardly in the analysis.
-For instance, in $t\bar t h$ one would model the $\gamma\gamma$ as a Normal, and $b\bar b$ would have to be studied to see up to what extent it could be modeled as an exponential.
+First, one should observe that backgrounds in which one of the pairs of $b\bar b$ or $\gamma\gamma$ is resonant and the other is not ($h\to b\bar b$ or $h\to \gamma\gamma$ plus non-resonant $\gamma\gamma$ or $b\bar b$, respectively, and others), can in principle be included in the probabilistic model.
+For instance, in $t\bar t h,\ h\to\gamma\gamma$ one would model the $\gamma\gamma$ as a Normal, and $b\bar b$ would have to be studied to see up to what extent it could be modeled as an exponential.
+For other backgrounds such as for instance mis-tag/fake contributions, one should study up to what extent they could be included in the probabilistic model as having an exponentially decaying contribution and also study whether there are other statistic features in which they could be differentiated.
+In any case, it is clear that the task of applying the presented techniques in a realistic di-Higgs analysis has to be investigated and studied in detail to explore its prospects.
+Such an analysis would be very challenging, probably mainly because of the few expected signal events.
 Second, a few observations about the ATLAS and CMS current searches.
 In ATLAS the search strategy \cite{atlas} consists in first applying a boosted decision tree (BDT) using many bottom and other variables, but avoiding including information about $m_{\gamma\gamma}$.
 Then a maximum likelihood fit on $m_{\gamma\gamma}$ is performed to the events passing a given BDT score.
 This workflow cannot fully see the above-discussed information encoded at the event-by-event level, and might be missing relevant information.
 On the other hand, the CMS strategy \cite{cms} consists in training a network based on simulations in the $(m_{b\bar b}$, $m_{\gamma\gamma}$) plane, therefore the network does see the information encoded at the event-by-event level.
 Both analyses have a reliance on the output of their Montecarlo simulation considerably greater than what is presented in this article.
 Actually, it would be interesting to analyze (in this and/or another observable) at what point of a bias in a Montecarlo simulation it would become convenient to use an algorithm that learns mainly from the data rather than a network that learns from the biased Montecarlo.

 A few comments should be added about using this framework in a real di-Higgs search.
 Since the prospects for di-Higgs measurements at the LHC are in the evidence region ($3\sigma$) combining all channels \cite{prospects, prospects2}, any innovation for a search strategy in this final state could be very important.
 Moreover, the channel $hh\to b\bar b \tau \bar \tau$ is also another channel where this framework could be applied and still add more to the prospects of the di-Higgs measurement.